Every City in the USA

 Nashville is a consolidated city-county government.
 The population shown here is the consolidated total (SUMLEV=170), which combines the city government with the surrounding county.
 Separately-incorporated enclaves are excluded from this total but counted on their own rows.
 Density and land area are derived from the balance-entry geometry and are slightly overstated as a result.
 See the methodology for the SUMLEV=170 ↔ balance-entry mapping.

-What's the median income in Nashville?
+What is the median household income in Nashville?

 Median household income is 0% above the U.S. median ($77,853 vs $77,719); 13.9% live in poverty — 1.4 points above the 12.5% U.S. rate.